acid-design-lab/DataCon24/README.md

    - analyze model speed
    - choose the best model according to these parameters

-   **7. Validate your model.** Use computational, predictive, or hybrid approaches to check model consistency with first principles and previous studies.
+   <ins>**7.
+Validate your model.**</ins> Use computational, predictive, or hybrid approaches to check model consistency with first principles and previous studies.

    - choose the methods for additional model validation (computational models, benchmarked ML/DL models, hybrid approaches)
    - check these methods on correlation with labeled data (for instance, how good these methods differentiate between CPPs and non-CPPs)
    - analyze how good these methods explain obtained results
    - generate novel CPPs for validation

-   **8. Formalize the results.** Create a repo, systematize analysis results, submit the code, ensure the code is reproducible, usable, and readable.
+   <ins>**8.
+Formalize the results.**</ins> Create a repo, systematize analysis results, submit the code, ensure the code is reproducible, usable, and readable.

    - create a GitHub repository structure
    - sort and publish all the results obtained during data analysis